cwibisono12/Clarion2-Trinity/README.md

 3).
 User can expand the projected region and set the lower and upper x limits to see the region of interest.

 4).
+User can perform a Gauss fit for a peak, and get the mean, standard deviation, and area.

+5).
 User can also draw banana gates on the 2D histogram and get the coordinates.

 Note that visualization program is far from perfection and is currently still under development.